j-quadrifrons/archivecon.org/README.md

 ### Images

 Images belonging to a single page (like the artists' alley gallery or promo images from past years) should be placed in the same folder as their `.md` content file.
 Images displayed on the entire site (like the logo and header graphic) should be placed in `/assets/images`.
 Because of the size of the header images required, we've generally been using free licensed images from [Unsplash](https://unsplash.com); be sure to add attribution to the `img_title` parameter.

+You may want to update the accent color when you update the annual themed images; you'll find that variable in `hugo.toml` as `accentColor`.

 ## Publishing